botflux/shooter/README.md

 - Spawner accessing MapGenerator scripts (only GameManager should access and set informations after to the spawner)
 - Events listener as OnPlayerDeath should be in GameManager class and not in Spawner.
 At least OnEnemyDeath must be in Spawner because it is only use in the class
+- Use gamemanager to reset variables and reinstantiate player instead of reloading level
+- Implement Gameobject pool for: Tiles, Bullet, Shell, Enemy.

 ## Set-up scene and params